azdavis/millet/readme.md

 # Millet

-An implementation of Standard ML being developed mainly for use in [15-150][150], Carnegie Mellon University's introductory functional programming course.
+An implementation of Standard ML being developed mainly for use in [15-150][one-fifty], Carnegie Mellon University's introductory functional programming course.

 ## Development

-First install Rust and Cargo, probably with [rustup][rustup].
+First install Rust and Cargo, probably with [rustup][].

 Then clone the repository, cd inside, and run `cargo build`.